programminghistorian/jekyll/en/lessons/introduction-and-installation.md

 The programming language we will use in this series of lessons is Python, a free, open source language.
-Unless otherwise noted, we will be using **Python v.2** throughout.
-Version 3 is available but we have elected to stick with version 2 because it’s the most widely used version and it is the one that ships preinstalled on new Macs.
-[Python 3 has a few differences in formatting](http://sebastianraschka.com/Articles/2014_python_2_3_key_diff.html) (think grammar rules) and if you are trying to use
+Unless otherwise noted, we will be using **Python 3** throughout.
+Version 2 is no longer officially supported, but you might still find it used in older projects or lessons.
-Python 3 with the Programming Historian, you may run into difficulties.
+[Python 3 has a few differences in formatting](http://sebastianraschka.com/Articles/2014_python_2_3_key_diff.html) (think grammar rules), so beware if you find examples online that still use Python 2.
+They might not run under current versions of Python.

 Backup Your Work!
 -----------------